shackle-rs/shackle/docs/src/compilation/hir/scope.md

 ## Scopes and generations

-A `Scope` keeps track of the variables and functions declared in a particular scope, along with the the parent scope (if any).
+A `Scope` keeps track of the variables and functions declared in a particular scope, along with the parent scope (if any).
 For example:

 ```mzn